 8. “You don’t need any other experts.”

 Even the best home inspectors aren’t true experts in every facet of the home.
-If the home inspector notes that there is something going on with the furnace, for instance, it pays to have an HVAC expert on-site to diagnose the true problem accurately.
+If the home inspector notes that something is going on with the furnace, for instance, it pays to have an HVAC expert on-site to diagnose the true problem accurately.
 Jack of all trades, master of none… that’s what home inspectors are.

 There are also areas of the home that are not “readily accessible” and don’t get the watchful eye of the inspector.
 Depending on the situation, the buyer may want another expert to truly check things out.